-If you loved YuGiOh! in your teens but can't stand it now, Edison is for you!
+If you loved the Synchro era of YuGiOh! but don't enjoy Advanced play, Edison is for you!

 Keeping up with the metagame of Advanced play can certainly be a chore, and this is before considering the barrier to entry posed by costly staple cards.
 Generations of power creep have caused some of Yugioh’s most iconic cards to get swept into the dustbin of history, made obsolete by new strategies which consistently establish boards of multiple negates on the first turn of the duel.
 These are often the reasons duelists chose to dabble in retro formats.
 The combination of a closed card pool, the nostalgia of playing iconic cards at their prime, and the emphasis on skillfully maintaining card advantage is what makes retro formats so enjoyable.
 We believe Edison Format offers precisely this: an alternative with room for innovative deck building, which also preserves the historic power of many iconic Monsters, Spells, and Traps.